Palestinian Americans: Religion

-Palestinian Muslim Americans practice the Sunni sect of Islam, in the Hanafi and Shafi'i madhab.
+Palestinian Muslim Americans practice the Sunni sect of Islam, of the Hanafi and Shafi'i madhab.

 A large part of Palestinian Christians belong to the Greek Orthodox Church of Jerusalem, with a significant presence of the Latin and Melkite church followers.
 Smaller minorities adhere to various sects of Protestantism.

 Language

 Besides English, many Palestinian Americans speak Palestinian Arabic.
 Palestinians who once lived or worked in Palestine may have spoken Modern Hebrew as a second language.
 Many Palestinians are fluent in other languages.

 Education

 In the United States approximately 46% of Palestinians have obtained at least a college degree, compared to 18% of the American population.
 The study of culture and the Arabic language is increasingly important among Palestinians, especially in college and graduate school.
 Thus, some Palestinian or Arab organizations are working to monitor and improve the teaching of Arab history and culture in the American schools.
 Palestinians, along with Jordanians, have one of the highest education rates among the Arab countries.